Eucaa/historebay/README.md

     This is the reason why `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'` is stil set to console and not SMTP.

 * To host images in your static files, I was instructed by the Institute to create a "S3 bucket" through AWS cloud services, as Heroku is not able to hold images that are not statically provided through JS or CSS.
 This needs to be installed togther with a radically static file called WhiteNoise.
-WhiteNoise alone can only host the JS and CSS [static files](http://whitenoise.evans.io/en/stable/django.html#serving-media-files;).
+WhiteNoise alone can only host the JS and CSS [_static files_](http://whitenoise.evans.io/en/stable/django.html#serving-media-files;).
   Therefore, a collaboration of both is necessary to host other images.
 No other explantion to get around this or any alternatives have never been given during the lessons.
   Because this I was required the make an account at AWS.
 I already had two previous ones (since I hade made a previous project by using the AWS platform.
 However, credits kept running low quickly so I had to make an extra account and thus and extra email address to be able to finish that project on the same platform or I would have lost the data), I chose one of these to start up the procedure.